The name of the Association shall be “Water Supply Association of British Columbia”.

 c) To work for and promote the development, conservation and proper utilization of the water resources in British Columbia.

-d) To promote the adoption of Federal, Provincial or Municipal legislation that advances the objectives of the Association and to oppose legislation that is detrimental to the objectives of the Association.
+d) To promote the adoption of Federal, Provincial or Municipal legislation that advances the objects of the Association and to oppose legislation that is detrimental to the objects of the Association.

-a) Improvement Districts, Regional Districts and Municipalities: whose letters patent, powers or purposes contain irrigation and/or domestic water supply, distribution and fire protection.
+a) Water Supply Members: Those members who are public water suppliers whose powers or purposes contain irrigation and/or domestic water supply, distribution and fire protection.

-d) Life-Term Members: Individuals deemed worthy of special recognition by the Association.
+d) Life-Time Members: Individuals deemed worthy of special recognition by the Association.

 The fees shall be as directed by the members at the Annual General Meeting.